HendricksJudy/WAT_single_cell_analysis_Nature_2024/single-nuc/pipelines/figure2_pipeline.md

 ```bash
 python single-nuc/pipelines/figure2/cli.py config/figure2.yaml
 ```
-If the scientific Python stack (Scanpy, pandas, numpy, matplotlib, etc.) is unavailable—such as when smoke-testing in a minimal CI container—enable the mock mode to generate placeholder artefacts without importing those libraries:
+If the scientific Python stack (Scanpy, pandas, numpy, matplotlib, etc.) is unavailable—such as when smoke-testing in a minimal CI container—the CLI automatically falls back to mock mode and prints a warning identifying the missing packages.
+You can also enable mock mode explicitly to generate placeholder artefacts without importing those libraries:

 ```bash
 python single-nuc/pipelines/figure2/cli.py single-nuc/pipelines/figure2/mock_config.yaml --mock